0xfatty/0xfatty.github.io/_posts/2021-08-21-zdi-21-977-d-link-dap-2020-webproc-stack-based-bof-rce.md

     }
     ...\[TRUNCATED\]...
 }
+{% endhighlight %}
 - We were able to build a test environment for this vulnerability (See below).
 Additionally, many parameters can be used to trigger the Buffer Overflow vulnerability.

 ![](images/bof.png)

 - The application crashed after an attack data was sent where we were able to control **$PC, $S4**, some registers as well as content on the **heap and stack** (See below)

 ![](images/bof1.png)

 - More importantly, ASLR is not enabled on physical devices and the stack is executable (See below).
 We were able to control the memory where it is pointed by the **“$SP”** register which is executable in the context of the stack segment.
 - In fact, if we can control the **“$PC”** register to point to the shell-code in memory, we will be able to achieve Remote Code Execution on the affected device.

 ![](images/bof2.png)

 - We managed to use 2 gadgets: “_**addiu $a3, $sp, 0x28 ; jalr $t9**_” and “_**move $t9, $a3 ; jalr $t9**_” in **/lib/libuClibc-0.9.30.so** (ASLR is disabled) to control **$A3** point to stack (part of post data), then control **$PC** point to **$A3** register (See below)

 ![](images/bof3.png)

 ### _**III.
 IMPACT**_